efg95/Data-Structures-in-Java/AVLtrees/README.txt

 Problem2.java
 Set up error checking, if there is no file, I end the system.

-I then create an AvlTree object named tree i use scanner to scan in the file taken in using the command line argument. i create a lineNumber that's job is to increment everytime i go down the file line by line.
+I then create an AvlTree object named tree i use a scanner to scan in the file taken in using the command line argument. i create a lineNumber that's job is to increment everytime i go down the file line by line.

 i set up a while loop that while inFile.hasNextLine() will keep going.